erf/toml_localizations/README.md

 A minimal [TOML](https://github.com/toml-lang/toml) localization package for Flutter.

-## Why

 TOML is a minimal, easy to read, configuration file format, which allows you to represent [strings](https://github.com/toml-lang/toml#user-content-string) as key/value pairs.
 That is, as basic, literal or multi-line strings.
 I believe TOML has the best format to represent a set of strings.
 Compared to [YAML](https://yaml.org/), strings does not have to be indented, which is an advantage when working with text.

-For simpler strings consider [csv_localizations](https://github.com/erf/csv_localizations), and support multiple languages in a single document.
-Or use both :)
+Consider [csv_localizations](https://github.com/erf/csv_localizations) if you want to support multiple languages in a single file.

 ## Usage